coderamen666/srd-v3.5-md/spells/spells-t-z.md

 -   **Saving Throw:** See text
 -   **Spell Resistance:** Yes; see text

-*Trap the soul* forces a creature's life force (and its material body) into a gem.
+*Trap the soul* forces a creature’s life force (and its material body) into a gem.
 The gem holds the trapped entity indefinitely or until the gem is broken and the life force is released, which allows the material body to reform.
 If the trapped creature is a powerful creature from